about Dr. rod

 PRESENT

-SETTING ROOTS IN DALY CITY --- As a 23 year old finishing off his first real job after college and entering the Asian American Studies Master’s Program at San Francisco State University, I did not imagine that I would be living in Daly City over the past 16 years.
-These 16 years is where I became a husband, a father, and a community engaged scholar where I received my Education Doctorate at the University of San Francisco.
-I’ve also been playing an integral role in mentoring hundreds of students to become teachers and leaders through their participation in the Pin@y Educational Partnerships (PEP).
-I served on Daly City's Library Commission, Vice Chair of the Daly City Planning Commission, and was voted to City Council in 2018.
+SETTING ROOTS IN DALY CITY --- Moving to Daly City in 2002 for graduate school in Asian American Studies at San Francisco State University, I did not imagine that I would live here for the past 20 years.
+These 2 decades is where I became a husband, a father, and a community engaged scholar where I received my Education Doctorate at the University of San Francisco and become a tenured track Ethnic Studies Professor at Skyline College.
+I’ve played an integral role in mentoring hundreds of students to become teachers and leaders through their participation in Pin@y Educational Partnerships (PEP) where I serve as Executive Director.
+My experience in Daly City leadership began as a Library Board of Trustee from 2014-2017; a Planning Commissioner from 2017-2018 and served as Vice Chair in 2018; Elected to to City Council in 2018; I became Vice Mayor in 2021; and become Mayor in 2022.

 Daly City is where my kids are growing up and where I have settled my roots.
-My wife, Dr. Arlene Daus-Magbual, is also involved in Daly City Leadership where she serves as the Chair of the Arts & Culture Commission.
+My wife, Dr. Arlene Daus-Magbual, is also involved in Daly City Leadership where she served as the Chair of the Arts & Culture Commission and was Commissioner of the Year in 2018.
 She has been instrumental in showcasing local artists and formed a partnership with Skyline College's CIPHER Learning Community to paint beautiful murals on electric boxes around the city.
-My daughter, Amianan, is a dancer and performer at the award-winning #Westlake School of the Performing Arts (WSPA).
+My daughter, Amianan, is a dancer and performer at the award-winning Westlake School of the Performing Arts (WSPA).
 My son Razón who loves being a kid playing video games.

 Daly City's services and activities are essential to creating community.
 Gellert Park is the playground where my kids slid down their first slide and where they checked out their first books at the Serramonte Branch Library.
 The weekly Farmer's Market at Serramonte Mall is where I enjoy the fresh produce to cook my traditional Filipino food.
 Off The Grid on Tuesday evenings is where I marvel at the genius fusions of culinary art created by Food Truck chefs and San Bruno Mountains is where I run to keep sane and be one with nature.